Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 1. Bladder infection (cystitis)

-2. Urinary stones or crystals
+2. Kidney stones or crystals

 Kidney stones or crystals in the bladder or urinary tract can irritate the mucous membranes and lead to blood in the urine.